alexch/codelikethis/public/lessons/agile_development/inceptions.md

 *  After asking a question, count to ten! someone else will fill the silence
 *  Ask clarifying questions, even if you know the answer
 *  If the conversation veers, steer it back to the original topic (or ask for consensus to change topics)
-*  	Some teams use a Parking Lot for items to deal with immediately after the meeting — i prefer the title IOU
+  * Use a Parking Lot list for items to deal with immediately after the meeting
+  * (I prefer the title IOU)
 *  If the conversation ebbs, ask if anyone sees a pattern… or has a suggestion… or if it’s time for a break

+# Story Mapping Order

+1. Write Story Titles
+2. Organize Stories into Epics
+3. Prioritize Stories under Epics
+4. Write Stories
+5. Estimate Stories
+6. Prioritize Stories into a Backlog (across Epics)

 # Estimation and Prioritization